BizarreMachinist/willowencrypt/README.md

 ## Contributing

 Pull requests are welcome.
 Major changes are also welcome.
-I will make an attempt to keep up with issue reports and suggestions.
+I will make an attempt to keep up with issue reports and suggestions, but again, this whole thing was a joke.

-This is my first commit.
+This is my first commit, and my first time using cmake.
 If you have any suggestions on how to improve this, I'll gladly try to update it.

 ## Comments or Questions?